Lee Yong-dae

-Lee Yong-dae (/ko/; born 11 September 1988) is a South Korean professional badminton player who had been successful in both men's and mixed doubles.
-He reached world number 1 ranking with 4 different partners, Jung Jae-sung, Ko Sung-hyun and Yoo Yeon-seong in men's doubles, and Lee Hyo-jung in mixed doubles.
+Lee Yong-dae (/ko/; born 11 September 1988) is a South Korean professional badminton player who had been successful in both the men's and mixed doubles.
+He reached world number 1 ranking with 4 different partners, Jung Jae-sung, Ko Sung-hyun and Yoo Yeon-seong in the men's doubles, and Lee Hyo-jung in the mixed doubles.
 He won a total of 43 Superseries titles, 37 in the men's doubles, the most of any doubles player in one discipline, and 6 in mixed doubles.
 He was ranked world number 1 in men's doubles for 117 consecutive weeks with his last partner, Yoo Yeon-seong.

 After winning the 2016 Korean Superseries with Yoo, Lee announced his retirement from international badminton.
 He made a comeback to the international stage at the end of 2017, and started a new partnership with Kim Gi-jung in 2018.

-On 9 December 2024, Lee was inducted to BWF Badminton Hall of Fame.
+Lee was inducted to BWF Badminton Hall of Fame on 9 December 2024.